The Link (UK organisation): Chapter activities

 The Southend chapter seems to have been typical of The Link with the majority of its activities devoted to parties, dances and film nights.
 However, both Barry Domvile and Arthur Pillans Laurie gave explicitly political speeches at the Southend chapter on the subject of seeking closer relations with Nazi Germany.
-A German professor, Dr. Otto Wagner, gave a speech at the Southend chapter on 7 April 1938 on "the aims of German foreign policy".
+A German professor, Otto Wagner, gave a speech at the Southend chapter on 7 April 1938 on "the aims of German foreign policy".
 Finally, Hubert Maddocks gave a speech at the Southend chapter that complained that the British newspapers were trying to sabotage Anglo-German friendship by giving undue attention to the persecution of the Jews in Germany.

 The Croydon chapter had an Anglican churchman give a speech on "peace through friendship" with Germany and sent the children of its members off to a trip to Hamburg, Germany to spend the summer of 1938 as guests of the Hitler Youth.

 The most overtly fascistic of The Link's chapters were the Belfast, Acton and Ealing, and Central London chapters.
-The Central London chapter, which was founded in January 1939, was the most clearly anti-Semitic and pro-Nazi of The Link's chapters and its president, Margaret Bothamley, was an outspoken anti-Semitic conspiracy theorist.
+The Central London chapter, which was founded in January 1939, was the most clearly antisemitic and pro-Nazi of The Link's chapters and its president, Margaret Bothamley, was an outspoken antisemitic conspiracy theorist.
 In one of her speeches given in May 1939, Bothamley stated: "the Jewish question was behind the determination to assert the 'independence' of Austria".
 Other speakers at the Central London chapter in 1939 included Philip Spranklin, formerly of the British Union of Fascists (BUF) who was now working as a spokesman for the Foreign Press Office of the German Ministry of Propaganda; General J. F. C. Fuller, the defense correspondent of the Daily Mail and the military adviser to the BUF who just returned from attending Hitler's 50th birthday in Berlin on 20 April 1939; and the Conservative MP, Archibald Ramsay who gave a speech in June 1939 on "The Secret Forces Working for War".